JoeYao-bit/LayeredMAPF/README.md

 # LayeredMAPF

 Motivated by the exponential growth in the cost of solving MAPF instances (in terms of time and memory usage) as the number of agents increases, we proposed layered MAPF as a solution to reduce the computational burden.
-This approach decomposes a MAPF instance into multiple smaller subproblems without compromising solvability.
+This approach decomposes a MAPF instance into multiple smaller subproblems meanwhile minimizing loss of solvability.
 Each subproblem is solved in isolation, with consideration given to other subproblems' solutions as dynamic obstacles.
-Our methodology involves a progressive decomposition of MAPF instances, ensuring that each step preserves solvability.
+Our methodology involves a progressive decomposition of MAPF instances, ensuring that each step minimizing loss of solvability.

 [toc]